-Several young adult patients and parents of adolescents we treat have recently expressed their concerns about scoliosis and pregnancy.
+When a patient has scoliosis, pregnancy can be joyful time, but also be a time of concern.
+In fact, several young adults we’ve seen lately and parents of adolescents have recently expressed concerns about their daughters’ futures regarding scoliosis and pregnancy.
 Whether you’ve had scoliosis surgery or not, if you’ve ever wondered about the effects of pregnancy on the scoliotic body, you are not alone.

-Scoliosis and pregnancy is a topic we’ve rarely covered in print so we decided to do a bit of reporting for our readers.
-There really isn’t as much research on the topic as you would think considering that when it comes to scoliosis, women outnumber men about 8:1.
+Scoliosis and pregnancy is rarely covered in print, so we decided to do a bit of reporting.
+Unfortunately, there isn’t as much research on the topic as you would think considering that when it comes to scoliosis, women outnumber men about 8:1.

 “Confounding conclusions” exist about the effect of pregnancy on scoliosis.
 Long story short: the conclusions are pretty inconclusive.
 Lebel et al. note that it is nearly impossible to counsel patients .

-Almost anyone breathing can tell you that the physical changes experienced during pregnancy are significant.
+Almost anyone breathing, male or female, can tell you that the physical changes experienced during pregnancy are significant.
 One physical effect that may be a concern for those with scoliosis is the hyper-elasticity of supportive connective tissues during pregnancy.
 This is what “ultimately allows the widening of the pelvic ring for the birth of a child .”

 Schroeder et al. state that there have been cases when pregnancy may have been associated with acceleration in scoliosis curve progression.
 However, due to inconclusive evidence, these authors suggested that a cohort of non-operated women be prospectively followed in order to determine the effect (if any) of pregnancy on curve progression .